peterstace/simplefeatures/README.md

 [![Go Report
 Card](https://goreportcard.com/badge/github.com/peterstace/simplefeatures)](https://goreportcard.com/report/github.com/peterstace/simplefeatures)

-Simple Features is a 2D geometry library.
-It provides Go types that model geometries, as well as algorithms that operate on them.
+Simple Features is a 2D geometry library that provides Go types that model geometries, as well as algorithms that operate on them.

-Simple Features is a pure Go Implementation of the OpenGIS Consortium's Simple Feature Access Specification (which can be found [here](http://www.opengeospatial.org/standards/sfa)).
+It's a pure Go Implementation of the OpenGIS Consortium's Simple Feature Access Specification (which can be found [here](http://www.opengeospatial.org/standards/sfa)).
 This is the same specification that [GEOS](https://trac.osgeo.org/geos),